What's the main difference between Life and Funeral Insurance?

 Both life insurance and funeral insurance provide a lump-sum benefit in the event of death or terminal illness but both products still offer different benefits that will impact your decision of what option to go for.
-The decision of which option to goes for really comes down to your own situation.
-This article will compare the two options to help you decide what might be more suitable for you.

 - When do you receive the benefit?
 Both life and funeral insurance benefits are paid upon the death of the insurer.

 Life insurance vs funeral insurance: The pros and cons

 .
 In order to make a more informed decision about which form of coverage is best for you and your loved ones, consider the following pros and cons:

 What about if you're over the age of 50?